stakzxy/calculator/README.md

-First download python obviously, after download colorama using ` pip install colorama `. after, execute the calc.py and enjoy.
+First download python obviously, then download colorama using `pip install colorama`.
+Then, run the calc.py and enjoy.